BramVanImpeUcll/distributed-applications/exercises/8_registry_mix_exercises_complete/02_synthesis_exercise/assignment.md

 ## Task 1 - the `GameServer` its interface

 First create a `ExerciseSolution.GameServer` process that will keep track of the instances.
-Sample usage with `iex -S mix run` _(add --werl after iex if you're on windows)_ would be:
+Sample usage with `iex -S mix` _(add --werl after iex if you're on windows)_ would be:

 ```elixir
 iex> ExerciseSolution.GameServer.add_instance InstanceA